veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

-# Hackathon of the Graduate School of Business and VK 🌟🌟🌟 Bronze Medalists
+# Hackathon of the Graduate School of Business and VK ⭐⭐⭐
 Predicting patient recovery using ML algorithms, image recognition for sanctuary by computer vision models, recommendation system for advertising banners

 ## 🦸‍♂️ Team
+We are the bronze medalists of this competition ⭐⭐⭐

+Get to know us:
 - [Solomon](https://github.com/veidlink)
 - [Roman](https://github.com/rtccreator)
 - [Katerina](https://github.com/dekatrine)